Low Cost Spay Neuter in Maine, LOTS of programs! (Alphabetical list below.) updated 09/15/2016

 Waterville area: The Humane Society Waterville Area provides vouchers to assist with the cost of spaying/neutering any cat or dog.
-You must live in one of the shelter's contracted towns and have a household income at 150% of the federal poverty level or below.
-Vouchers are $50 for neuters and $75 for spays.
+You must live in one of the shelter's contracted towns and have a household income at 200% of the federal poverty level or below.
+Vouchers are $25 for neuters and $50 for spays.
 The vouchers can be used at veterinary hospital of your choice.
-For details and vouchers call: 207-873-2430
+For details and vouchers call: 873-2430

-Westbrook: New clinic at the Animal Refuge League.
+Westbrook: Clinic at the Animal Refuge League.
 Call 854-9771 extension 400 (you may have to leave a message).
-Low cost, low-income spay/neuter clinic for cats, dogs and rabbits.
+Low cost, low-income (including working low-income) spay/neuter clinic for cats, dogs and rabbits.